KevinLam2980/does-my-girlfriend-love-me/README.md

 # Does My Girlfriend Love Me? 💕

 A comprehensive relationship tracking application that helps you monitor relationship events and cycle data to understand patterns and trends in your relationship.
+P.S this Application is build solely for fun, to explore technologies, play with code, and make my girlfriend laugh.

 ![React](https://img.shields.io/badge/React-18.2.0-blue)
 ![TypeScript](https://img.shields.io/badge/TypeScript-5.0-blue)